 GCSE Drama prepares you well to study A level Theatre Studies as well as providing a sound basis for subjects such as English Language, English Literature and Psychology.
+It is the perfect subject to develop many transferrable skills for use in your chosen career.

-Food Preparation and

-Nutrition Contact: Mrs C Dower Email: dowerc@turton.uk.com
+Food Preparation and Contact: Mrs C Dower Email: dowerc@turton.uk.com

-Grades Available: 9-1 Exam Board: AQA (8585)
+Qualification obtained: GCSE Grades Available: 9-1 Exam Board: AQA (8585)